-And in fact, we have 9 reasons as such to cover in today’s episode so we’ll jump right into it.
+And in fact, we have 9 reasons as such to cover in this post, so we’ll jump right into it with reason number one.

 I’ll be the first to tell you to never to be afraid of competition.
 In fact, competition means that you are in a healthy industry and you actually WANT competition in your industry.